What is Root Canal Treatment?

 - Post/core buildup of the tooth for internal strength

-Once the root canal treatment is completed and the infection absent, the permanent restoration can take place.
+Root Canal Treatment + Restoration/Crown: Once the root canal treatment is completed with no remaining infection, the permanent restoration can take place.
 A post/core buildup up of the tooth is then performed and impressions of the tooth are taken for the crown and sent to the dental laboratory.
-The dental laboratory will need a several days to complete the crown, and then you would return to the dentist to have it cemented in place and for a final check up.
+The dental laboratory will complete the crown; then you return to the dentist to have it cemented in place, and for a final check up.

-- Make sure that you visit an endodontist, or root canal specialist in order to ensure you receive the best treatment from an experienced, highly trained professional.
+- Make sure that you visit an endodontist, or root canal specialist, in order to ensure you receive the best treatment from an experienced, highly trained professional.